Veii: Etruscan League

-Despite the many mysteries surrounding the Etruscan League, it is well documented that the league was one of the most influential organizations in the Mediterranean.
-Because the Etruscan civilization was split into a federation of city-states, the league allowed the leaders of each to come together and discuss a variety of topics.
-Like Congress or the United Nations, the statesmen would discuss issues regarding laws, taxes, and territorial disputes.
-Although little is known about the league itself, scholars have found that the city-states shared a common religion, as well as different variations of the same language.
-The leaders met on a yearly basis at the Fanum Volumnae Sanctuary near Orvieto.
+Veii was the southeasternmost city of the Dodecapolis, the 12 cities of central Etruria commonly referred to as the Etruscan League.
+The league allowed the leaders of each city to come together and discuss a variety of topics.
+The city-states shared common religious practices, as well as different variations of the same language.
+The leaders met on a yearly basis at the Fanum Voltumnae Sanctuary in Velzna, or Volsinii near modern Orvieto.

 Art

-Unlike the ever-iconic marble statues found throughout Rome, Veii's sculptures were made of terracotta.
-Constricted to the natural materials surrounding the region, the majority of ceramic artifacts and statues were constructed of the clay that surrounded the rivers around the site.
-Most ceramic vessels were decorated with innate detail.
-Depictions of everyday life within the Etruscan community were very common.
+Veii's sculptures and statues were made of terracotta.
+Most ceramic vessels were decorated with intricate details.
+Depictions of the everyday life of Etruscans were very common.
 Many uncovered vases and bowls portray images of farmers harvesting crops and raising animals, as well as blacksmiths in the midst of working in a raging fire.
 Battle victories, as well as other accomplishments, were very popular subjects in funerary ceramics.

-As population and wealth flourished within the settlement, the use of bronze became more and more common.
-Although the people of Veii first used the metal for necessary items like horse bits and weapons, the material soon became popular among personal belongings such as large rectangular fans, jewelry, and mirrors.
+As population and wealth flourished within the city, the use of bronze became more and more common.
+The people of Veii first used metal for horse harnesses, weapons, fans, jewelry, and mirrors.

-Burial Practices
+Burial practices

 The use of burial and cremation altered depending on the stability of the settlement.
 In the early years, most citizens were cremated.
 As affluence increased, individuals were freer to bury their loved ones close by in order to visit them regularly.
 Burial sites dating back to the 9th century BC have been uncovered.
 As inhumation became more and more popular, the sarcophagi became more and more intricate.
 Through the use of terracotta, local sculptors began using their talents to add adornments around the coffins, creating detailed accounts of the deceased's life, as well as the deities that meant the most to them.
 Tombs were commonly decorated with sentimental objects, as well as items they may need in the afterlife.

 During times of war or economic difficulty, the use of cremation rose.
 Unlike their ancestors, however, the people of Veii continued the tradition of burial by keeping the urns of their loved ones in miniature tombs.
 Like the sarcophagi, the urns were made of terracotta and depicted varying scenes important to the diseased individual.
 Items were still placed in the small tombs; however, the value of the objects steadily dropped as times of financial crisis continued.